rbong/rhcsa-open-guide/exam-checklist.md

 ## Red Hate Certified System Administrator Exam Study Points Checklist

 This checklist is based on the [EX200 Study Points](https://www.redhat.com/en/services/training/ex200-red-hat-certified-system-administrator-rhcsa-exam?section=Objectives).

-This section is to help you make sure you have sufficiently studied all of these items.
+This section is to help you make sure you have sufficiently studied.

 For the exam, you must be able to complete all of the tasks below without assistance.
 Configurations must persist after reboot without intervention.